Meet the Macintosh!

 problematic, and some of these cannot even read their own files from a

-necessary to check version upgrade and OS requirements for critical
+check version upgrade and OS requirements for critical

 apps you use, and check file import/export options between versions and